Types of Fire Extinguishers Safety Talk

 The most commonly used fire extinguisher is the red ABC extinguisher.
 This is the multipurpose dry chemical extinguisher.
 The ABC type is filled with monoammonium phosphate, a yellow powder that leaves a sticky residue that may be damaging to electrical appliances such as a computer.
 They can be used on A, B, or C type fires.

 Another common extinguisher is a silver extinguisher that contains pressurized water.
 These extinguishers are used for Class A fires only.
 They should never be used on Class C or Class K fires.
 Adding water to an electrical or oil fire can cause more damage and injury.
-Only use water filled extinguishers for fires that you know are all Class A materials.
+Only use water-filled extinguishers for fires that you know are all Class A materials.

 Carbon Dioxide (CO2) extinguishers are used for class B and C fires.
-These extinguishers are usually red too like the ABC extinguishers, but have “CO2” clearly marked on it.
+These extinguishers are usually red too like the ABC extinguishers, but have “CO2” clearly marked on them.
 CO2 extinguishers contain carbon dioxide, a non-flammable gas, and are highly pressurized.
 They don’t work very well on Class A fires because they may not be able to displace enough oxygen to put the fire out, causing it to re-ignite.
 These extinguishers do not leave a residue which makes them ideal for electrical fires.

 -What type of fire extinguishers do we use onsite?
 What are their limitations?